Thomas Henry Huxley: Schools and the Bible

 Huxley was also a major influence in the direction taken by British schools: in November 1870, he was elected to the London School Board in its first elections.
 In primary schooling, he advocated a wide range of disciplines, similar to what is taught today: reading, writing, arithmetic, art, science, music, etc. In secondary education he recommended two years of basic liberal studies followed by two years of some upper-division work, focusing on a more specific area of study.
 A practical example of the latter is his famous 1868 lecture On a Piece of Chalk which was first published as an essay in Macmillan's Magazine in London later that year.
 The piece reconstructs the geological history of Britain from a simple piece of chalk and demonstrates science as "organized common sense".

 Huxley supported the reading of the Bible in schools.
 This may seem out of step with his agnostic convictions, but he believed that the Bible's significant moral teachings and superb use of language were relevant to English life.
 "I do not advocate burning your ship to get rid of the cockroaches".
 However, what Huxley proposed was to create an edited version of the Bible, shorn of "shortcomings and errors... statements to which men of science absolutely and entirely demur...
 These tender children [should] not be taught that which you do not yourselves believe".
 The Board voted against his idea, but it also voted against the idea that public money should be used to support students attending church schools.
-Vigorous debate took place on such points, and the debates were minuted in detail.
+Vigorous debates took place on such points, and the debates were minuted in detail.
 Huxley said "I will never be a party to enabling the State to sweep the children of this country into denominational schools".
-The Act of Parliament which founded board schools permitted the reading of the Bible, but did not permit any denominational doctrine to be taught.
+The Act of Parliament which founded board schools permitted the reading of the Bible but did not permit any denominational doctrine to be taught.